seanox/virtual-environment/README.md

 ## Example
-Here you can download an example of a virtual environment (approx __5 GB__ / last update 2024-01-14):
+Here you can download the master templates as an example of a virtual environment (approx __4 GB__ / last update 2024-03-14):
 https://seanox.com/storage/master-3.5.0.7z
 https://seanox.com/storage/master-proxy-3.5.0.7z